zkoss/zk-mvvm-book/advanced/performance-tips.md

 ## Choose data bindings carefully

-`@init`, `@load`, `@save`, and `@bind` are mostly common used annotations in data binding.
-The `@init` will load the ViewModel's value once and don't track the value which is different from other 3 annotations.
-Therefore, ZK will create tracking nodes in memory for those annotations except `@init`, and those tracking nodes consume a server's memory.
+`@init`, `@load`, `@save`, and `@bind` are most common data bindings.
+The `@init` will load a ViewModel's value just once and don't track the value anymore which is different from other 3 annotations.
+For tracking changes of bound properties, ZK will create tracking nodes in memory for those annotations except `@init`, and those tracking nodes consume a server's memory.

 By expensiveness in memory, they are ranked as follows: `@init` < `@load` or `@save` < `@bind`.